macroecolab/macroecolab.github.io/_pages/home.md

 To do this, we use statistical models and geospatial analyses to predict and map species’ ranges and biodiversity patterns, including estimates for future global scenarios.
 We also develop open-source tools for the research community and science education.

 Our [research](research) projects focus on themes in biogeography, ecological modeling, conservation, and ecosystem services.
-The Macroecology Lab is a diverse [team](team) of researchers and students passionate about ecological modeling and mapping. **If you are interested in joining us, please see this page for [prospective students](vacancies).**
+The Macroecology Lab is a diverse [team](team) of researchers and students passionate about ecological modeling and mapping. **If you are interested in joining us, please see the [Team page](team).**